Child and Adolescent Psychology Externships

 The Columbia University Clinic for Anxiety and Related Disorders (CUCARD) is a clinic specializing in evidence-based outpatient treatment for individuals of all ages struggling with anxiety, mood, and related disorders.
 CUCARD is overseen by Clinic Founder Dr. Anne Marie Albano and Clinical Director Dr. E. Blake Zakarin, and is staffed by senior clinical psychologists who are highly skilled in cognitive behavioral therapy.
 Central to CUCARD's mission is the training and dissemination of evidence-based treatments; our clinicians are also committed to providing a positive and high-quality learning experience for all its trainees.

-Externs learn about the implementation of cognitive behavioral therapy in both individual and group formats, as well as through other specialized experiences including observation of, and co-leading therapy groups with senior staff, engagement in didactic training, role plays, participating in in-vivo exposures outside the clinic, and assisting with school observation visits.
-Externs consult directly with our staff psychiatrist to learn effective models of collaborative, team-based care.
-In addition to these observation and direct contact clinical experiences, externs participate in weekly group and individual supervision, giving the opportunity for intensive training on their own cases as well as seeing the types of problems and solutions that senior clinicians run into with implementing and adapting evidence-based practice to meet the needs of their patients.
+Externs learn about the implementation of cognitive behavioral therapy in both individual and group formats, as well as through other specialized experiences including co-leading therapy groups with senior staff, engaging in didactic training and role plays, participating in in-vivo exposures, and assisting with Parent-Child Interaction Therapy (PCIT).
+Externs consult directly with other providers (e.g., psychiatrists, pediatricians) to learn effective models of collaborative, team-based care.
+In addition to these observation and direct contact clinical experiences, externs participate in weekly group and individual supervision.
+This allows externs the opportunity for intensive training on their own cases as well as exposure to the types of problems and solutions that senior clinicians run into when implementing and adapting evidence-based practice to meet the needs of their patients.

 Contact: Sarah Frankel, Ph.D.